Travel Trade Consultancy helps people and businesses working in the travel industry.

-We have over 40 years’ experience in the business of travel, including time spent working for the UK regulator, The Civil Aviation Authority.
+We have over 50 years of experience in the business of travel, including time spent working for the UK regulator, The Civil Aviation Authority.
 As a result, we are uniquely placed to help find solutions to a range of complex regulatory and financial problems.

 – launch new businesses and new products in new markets and obtain the necessary licenses, including ATOL, ABTA, and IATA.

 – negotiate approval for major corporate changes with ATOL, ABTA, IATA and other important regulators.

 – comply with changes to regulations, including the new Package Travel Regulations.

 – arrange financial security such as bonding, trust accounts, ringfences, and insurance.